Terry's TMG Tips

 This page updated 12 Dec 2011

-The Center and Left Indent (Block Indent) format options can be very useful in a variety of situations, but perhaps most commonly when including a quotation from an obituary, news article, or the like.
+The Center and Left Indent (Block Indent) format options described in this article can be very useful in a variety of situations, but perhaps most commonly when including a quotation from an obituary, news article, or the like.
 They are also useful in formatting Introductions and Conclusion sections, as described in my Journal Introduction and Conclusion article.

-Both formats can only be applied to whole paragraphs of output text, and automatically set off the text enclosed in the codes into a separate paragraph (see section below for differences in TMG 7).
+Both formats can only be applied to whole paragraphs of output text, and automatically set off the text enclosed in the codes into a separate paragraph.
 Like most formatting codes, they can be typed in or selected from the right-click menu in the Memo and Sentence fields.
 If the desired text is entered first, then selected, the right-click menu applies the codes at the beginning and end of the selected text.
 They use the following forms:

 Centering – most often used for titles: